-Program Director: Jennifer Schaefer
+Program Director: Todd Johnson

 The integrative science major is designed to accommodate a student who has a broader interest in the areas of science.
 This major is especially appropriate for students desiring to continue their education in a variety of science or medically-related fields.
 These fields include the health professions, environmental science, neuroscience, bioinformatics, public health, industrial research and other opportunities.

 Students have a chance to integrate their multiple scientific interests at various integration points: one at the sophomore, junior year, and by participation in the capstone.